Weeks 36-41, 43-44, 2017

 Thursday : 10:15-12:00

 Topics in Complex Systems (7.5 ECTS) is one of the courses offered yearly by the Center for Models of Life of the Niels Bohr Institute for both Master and PhD students.
-The course focuses on a wide variety of complex phenomena ranging from phase transitions and critical phenomena, and econophysics.
-The common themes will be the self-organization (complex patterns and properties arising from simple rules) and universality, i.e. that broad classes of phenmena can be captured by the same simple model.
-Students could benefit from a background knowledge of dynamical systems, e.g., Dynamical Systems and Chaos, but it is not a necessity.
-Also students from economics could find the couse usefull.
+The course focuses on a wide variety of complex phenomena ranging from phase transitions and critical phenomena, to complex networks and econophysics.
+Common themes will be self-organization (complex patterns and properties arising from simple rules) and universality, i.e. that broad classes of phenomena can be captured by the same simple model.
+Students may benefit from a background knowledge of dynamical systems, e.g., Dynamical Systems and Chaos, but this is not a necessity.
+Also students from economics or applied mathematics may find the course useful.

 This course is ideal for students who plan to write their thesis in complex systems and bio-complexity.

 The final examination will be based on homework assignments as well as the questions/subjects from the list of 9 subjects below; the questions should be prepared using the indicated materials (notice the updated version of the notes).
 Students will draw one question and are expected to answer it within 10-15 minutes (by giving a small summary of the specific topic), followed by 15 minutes questions in other subjects (along the lines of the homework problems).
 The grade is set solely by the final examination, i.e., there are no midterm reports of any kind.
 Attendance to lectures and problem sessions is beneficial but not mandatory; it therefore does not influence the final grade.
 The students will be graded in the exam.